 1 lb 4 oz.; 12.5 in. - Mississippi River, Pool 9, Allamakee County, 8/24/2015 - Dick Newcomer, Harpers Ferry, Iowa

 Try to catch this fish with a nightcrawler fished on the bottom.

-The habitat requirements for the brown bullhead are similar to that of the yellow bullhead but it is more restricted to lake and pond habitats and less tolerant of turbid waters.
-It occurs in swamps, ponds, inland pools. lakes, reservoirs, impoundments, and the backwaters adn tributaries of larger rivers.
-The brown bullhead prefers clear, cool, well-vegetated waters with bottoms of sand, gravel or dark muck.
+The habitat requirements for the Brown Bullhead are similar to that of the Yellow Bullhead but it is more restricted to lake and pond habitats and less tolerant of turbid waters.
+It occurs in swamps, ponds, inland pools. lakes, reservoirs, impoundments, and the backwaters and tributaries of larger rivers.
+The Brown Bullhead prefers clear, cool, well-vegetated waters with bottoms of sand, gravel or dark muck.
 In protected areas of the Mississippi River floodplain largest populations occur in quiet, clear waters with moderate to dense amounts of submerged aquatic vegetation.
-Similar to Iowa, the brown bullhead in Illinois and Wisconsin is sporadically distributed and its numbers are low.
+Similar to Iowa, the Brown Bullhead in Illinois and Wisconsin is sporadically distributed and its numbers are low.